scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

     </div>
 </div><br>

-#### ThingsBoard PE: Azure Event Hub Integration Configuration Guide
+#### Pacificsoft PE: Azure Event Hub Integration Configuration Guide
-Azure Event Hub Integration allows to stream data from Azure Event Hub to ThingsBoard Professional Edition and converts device payloads to the ThingsBoard format.
+Azure Event Hub Integration allows to stream data from Azure Event Hub to Pacificsoft Professional Edition and converts device payloads to the Pacificsoft format.
 This video tutorial will show you how to configure Azure Event Hub Integration.

 You will learn how to:

- - prepare the Azure Event Hub platform for integration with ThingsBoard
+ - prepare the Azure Event Hub platform for integration with Pacificsoft
  - add Azure Event Hub Integration and enable security.
  - use converters and the decoder function.